Ronaldo Schemidt

 Ronaldo Schemidt (born 1971) is a Venezuelan photographer.
 He won the 2018 World Press Photo of the Year award with a photo showing a protester, José Víctor Salazar Balza, catching fire during the crisis in Venezuela.
 The photo itself was taken in May 2017.

 Schemidt was born in Venezuela and worked with Agence France-Presse since 2004.
-He has been based in Mexico City since 2006.
+He was based in Mexico City since 2006.